 11. Grenada

 Where is the unofficial capital of the Caribbean for wreck diving?
 Grenada.
-Just 100 miles (160km) north of Venezuela, this relaxed island offers a wealth of wreck dives for all levels, but the most impressive is undoubtedly the Bianca C. Sitting between 100 and 165 feet (30-50m), this world-class 600-foot-long (183m) cruise liner is a must for deep and technical divers.
+Just 100 miles (160 kilometers) north of Venezuela, this relaxed island offers a wealth of wreck dives for all levels, but the most impressive is undoubtedly the Bianca C. Sitting between 100 and 165 feet (30 to 50 meters), this world-class, 600-foot (183-meter) cruise liner is a must for deep and technical divers.

 Action-packed drifts also await divers at Fisherman’s Paradise, where the Caribbean Sea meets the Atlantic Ocean.
-This is also a nutrient-rich home for octopuses, eagle rays, moray eels, and nurse sharks.
+This is also a nutrient-rich environment for octopuses, eagle rays, moray eels and nurse sharks.

 A camouflaged frogfish sitting on a rock, which is a popular sighting on night dives in St. Croix in the US Virgin Islands